mgreiler/all-about-code-review/README.md

 - [Upsource](https://www.jetbrains.com/upsource/) JetBrain's on-premise git/mercurial/perforce/svn code review tool.
 - [whatthediff.ai](https://whatthediff.ai/) AI based code review tool that explains your PR

-### Experiemental tools
-This section contains experiemental or small but handy bots that aim at making your live easier during code reviews.
-- [Prout: Deploy Reminder](https://github.com/guardian/prout) that reminds you that your pull request has been deployed in production and is ready to be tested.
-- [CodeSandbox CI bot](https://codesandbox.io/docs/ci) builds and deploys every pull request to allow code reviewers to see the code change in action.

 ## Code Review Checklists